 Group riding requires even more attention to predictability than riding alone.
 Other riders expect you to continue straight ahead at a constant speed unless you indicate differently.

-Use hand and verbal signals to communicate with fellow cyclists and with other traffic.
+Use hand and verbal signals to communicate with fellow cyclists and with traffic.
 Hand signals for turning and stopping are as follows: left arm straight out to signal a left turn; left arm out and down with your palm to the rear to signal slowing or stopping; and for a right turn, put your right arm straight out or put your left arm out and up.

 Warn cyclists behind you well in advance of changes in your direction or speed.
 To notify the group of a change in path, the lead rider should call out “left turn” or “right turn” in addition to giving a hand signal.